Kent State Golden Flashes women's basketball: Danielle O'Banion

 Kent State announced the hiring of Danielle O'Banion as head coach on April 18, 2012, under a four-year deal.
 Prior to coming to Kent, O'Banion has served on the coaching staff at Memphis as an assistant and later as associate head coach and had previously been on staff as an assistant for five seasons at Minnesota and one season at Harvard.
-She played collegiately at Boston College from 1997–2001.
+She played collegiately at Boston College from 1997 to 2001.
 O'Banion and the team received national attention in 2014 for O'Banion's fight against cancer after she was diagnosed with Stage II Lymphoma in November.
 Women's basketball coaches from around the U.S. wore lime green in support.

 The program continued to struggle, going 3–27 overall and 1–15 in MAC play during O'Banion's first season, followed by a 7–23 overall and 4–14 record in the MAC in 2013—14, and 5–25 overall and 3–15 in the MAC for 2014–15.
 After finishing the 2015–16 season 6–23 overall and 3–15 in MAC play, the university elected to not renew O'Banion's contract.
 She concluded her tenure at Kent State with an overall record of 21–98 and a MAC record of 11–59.
 Todd Starkey, who had previously been an assistant coach at Indiana, was hired April 19, 2016, as the program's sixth head coach.